 6. "Why can't a homosexual brother help his heterosexual sibling in raising his or her children, and thus contribute to the procreation of humanity?"

-But helping someone raise a child is not an issue of homosexuality.
+But helping someone raise a child this is not an issue of homosexuality.
 It is an issue of helping, giving, and caring.
-It would be like saying why can't a Chinese person help his sibling in raising a child?
+It would be like saying why can't a Chinese person help his sibling and raising a child?
 What does being Chinese have to do with it?
-Of course, homosexuals can be loving and nurturing and kind.
-But that isn't the issue any more than whether the monogamous atheist with subjective morality can be a help in raising children.
-The question deals with the benefit of the lifestyle, the practice, and the promotion of homosexuality in society?
+Of course homosexuals can be loving and nurturing and kind.
+But that isn't the issue any more than it monogamous atheist with subjective morality can be help in raising children.
+The question deals with the benefit of the the lifestyle, the practice, and the promotion of homosexuality in society?

 As you can see, the responses weren't very well thought out and failed to actually answer the question.
 But this is typical.
 Instead of listing benefits, attacks and other questions are offered.
 This is a demonstration of the inability of many to be able to address this difficult issue.